Jose Pepe Jijon of Finca Soledad is an Ecuadorian Force of Nature

 With the help of a dear friend Chris, Coffea Circulor would like to introduce Pepe's coffee that have not exited Ecuador yet.

-Pepe was born in Brazil in 1974 and is a psychologist by trade.
+Pepe was born in Brazil in 1974 and is a psychologist at heart.
 He has also conquered Everest.
 His passion for coffee culture propelled him to gain several important certifications in the search of excellent coffee gifted by the land of Imbabura.

 "The first time - possibly unheard of within Ecuador - attempting to directly ship together with you and it proved to be a significant challenge but we overcome it together".